ibm-cloud-docs/account/faqs-account.md

 {: #howmanyapps}
 {: faq}

 In a Lite account, your apps have up to 256 MB of instantaneous runtime memory.
 You can deploy apps until you use the available Lite account allowance.
 If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that limit.
-There's no limit to the number of apps you can build in a billable account.
+There's no limit to the number of apps you can build in a Pay-As-You-Go or Subscription account.

 ## What happens when my Lite plan instance reaches the monthly quota?
 {: #monthlyquota}